-Cyclone Idai, one of the worst disasters to hit Southern Africa, devasted much of Mozambique, Malawi, and Zimbabwe.
+Cyclone Idai, one of the worst disasters to hit Southern Africa, devastated much of Mozambique, Malawi, and Zimbabwe.
 Cyclone Kenneth brought additional damage to Mozambique.
 Over 2.5 million people are in need of immediate assistance.

 Cross Catholic Outreach is collaborating with local Catholic partners to provide much-needed food and shelter to affected families and children.

 Join Cross Catholic Outreach’s emergency relief today.